kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 7. [x] Write a state-space algorithm that solves single-player chess
    1. [x] writing a Move generator using a 12x64bit array (one bitboard for every figure of every colour)
    2. [x] implement best-first-search and see if it works for simple cases.
-   3. [x] implement Greedy-best-first-search & use priority queue
+   3. [x] implement Greedy-best-first-search and use priority queue
 8. [x] Finishing the thesis document on [Overleaf](https://www.overleaf.com/read/hzkvjknryssm).

 See the [open issues](https://github.com/kentaris/Bachelor-Thesis_Single-Player-Chess/issues) for a complete list of known issues.